MohidFarhan/MohidFarhan.github.io/_posts/2025-09-27-The-Metric-Tensor.md

 Earlier, we were trying to map a 3D object onto 2D, now it's 4D sapcetime that we are dealing with.
 The formalism remains the same but the complexity now goes up a notch.

-The mathematical procedure involves computing Kristoffel symbols, Riemaan Tensors, Ricci Tensors and Ricci Scalar (R), with a non-zero Ricci scalar resulting in flat spacetime and the opposite is true if $R \neq 0$.
+The mathematical procedure involves computing Kristoffel symbols, Riemaan Tensors, Ricci Tensors and Ricci Scalar (R), with a non-zero Ricci scalar resulting in flat spacetime and the opposite is true if $$R \neq 0$$.

 To learn more about the procedure, visit my github repository where I have everything coded out in Mathematica.
 And maybe, we will dive into the details in a future blog if need be.